jspm/registry/README.md

 * If the configuration is correct, this will be accepted and that will instantly enable the functionality on the endpoint.

 > The overrides will apply for all versions semver compatible with the override version, with the highest version override taking precedence.

+### Registry Maintainers

+Anyone is welcome to assist with reviewing override changes.
+Overrides are reviewed based on checking syntax, backwards-compatibility and best-practises.
+The registry maintainers are selected based on their ability to implement these guidelines.
+The goal is for this to be a diverse group across timezones to provide prompt reviews for overrides.